flipperdevices/flipperzero-firmware/README.md

 - iodine-131 (beta & gamma)

 **Not really usable** radioactive sources :
-- americium-241 (alpha & low gamma, some strong beta/gamma rays are emitted during radioactive cascade)
+- americium-241 (alpha & low gamma, some strong beta/gamma rays are emitted during radioactive cascade or due to the present of radioisotope impurity)
 - high purity metallic uranium/thorium (same as am241)